maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* BANK_AIRTIME questions are not available for 2018 surveys.

 ## ACTIVE_BANK_TRANSFER
 Active use of bank for transfers: Counts individuals who sent money to, or received money from someone using a bank in the last 90 days.